Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 \subsubsection{Constraints from Higgs data}

-CMS and ATLAS have analysed the LHC data collected at Run-I and Run-II, and derived constraints in the couplings of Higgs boson.
-They have performed these studies for the most significant production modes of Higgs boson at LHC, namely, through gluon gluon fusion (ggF), vector boson fusion (VBF), associated production with top-quark pairs ($t\bar{t}h$) and associated production with vector bosons (Vh), and for the decay modes, $ h \rightarrow ZZ, W^{+}W^{-}, \gamma \gamma,\tau^{+} \tau^{-}$, and $b \bar{b}$.
-Their analysis has been performed using the signal strength formalism, where, the signal strength variable, $\mu^{f}_{i}$, is defined as:
+CMS and ATLAS have analysed the LHC data collected at Run-I and Run-II, and derived constraints on the couplings of Higgs boson.
+These studies have been performed for the most significant production modes of Higgs boson at LHC viz. gluon gluon fusion (ggF), vector boson fusion (VBF), associated production with top-quark pairs ($t\bar{t}h$) and associated production with vector bosons (Vh), and for the decay modes $ h \rightarrow ZZ, W^{+}W^{-}, \gamma \gamma,\tau^{+} \tau^{-}$ and $b \bar{b}$.
+Their analysis uses the signal strength formalism, where the signal strength variable $\mu^{f}_{i}$ is defined as:

 Here $i$ stands for production modes of the Higgs and $f$ stands for the Higgs boson decay modes.
 The parameters with subscript `SM' represents the corresponding values in the SM.
 The experimentally obtained best-fit signal strength values implemented in our analysis are tabulated in Table~\ref{table-mu8} and Table~\ref{table-mu13}.
 It may be noted that some of these signal strength rates ($ W^{+}W^{-}$ channel : $ 0/1~jet~ggF~tagged$ and $VBF~ tagged$ (CMS), and $\tau^{+}\tau^{-}$ channel : $0~jet~ggF$, $1~jet~ggF$ and $VBF~tagged$ (CMS)) have been obtained after imposition of specific jet vetos.
 In our analysis, we compare these rates against the signal strength rates of our parameter space points computed by adding the \texttt{FeynHiggs} inclusive cross-section from all contributing channels in the specified fraction.
 This comparison is motivated from a simplistic point of view that the signal strength rates would incur small changes upon application of exclusive cuts, under the assumption that the signal distribution and the SM distribution gets equally affected.